top of page

 Homecare Voices founder Rachel Kelso with the Minister For Employment Rights Justin Madders MP in March 2025

-In 2020, a group of ten homecare workers were awarded £100,000 on successfully taking their employer to court over the impact of unpaid travel time on their true hourly rate of pay.
-It was this case where the judgement stated that “travelling and waiting time of up to an hour between appointments should be compensated as working time".
-In October 2025, the government revealed that 500 companies - many of them homecare providers - had been fined over £10 million by HMRC for failing to pay their staff the National Minimum Wage, with £6 million of this going straight back into workers’ pockets.
+• In October 2025, the government revealed that 500 companies - including a number of homecare providers - had been fined over £10 million by HMRC for failing to pay their staff the National Living (Minimum) Wage, with £6 million going straight back into workers’ pockets

 Find out where you stand